-Restaurant advertising has a timing problem that most media plans ignore.
+Restaurant advertising has a timing problem most media plans ignore.
 A customer doesn't decide where to eat at their desk at 9am.
 They decide at 5:15pm, on the way home, when they're hungry and don't feel like cooking.
 Or at noon, when a lunch meeting wraps early.
-Or on a Saturday morning when they're thinking about where to take the family.
+Or on a Saturday morning thinking about where to take the family.
+The medium that reaches people in those exact moments is radio.

 The Car Is Where Restaurant Decisions Get Made